-Tracker S operates using the 457 kHz international standard frequency.
+Trackers operate using the 457 kHz international standard frequency.
 It is fully compatible with all avalanche transceivers adhering to this standard.
-Do not use with 457 kHz transceivers designed for firefighter rescue.

-When searching, keep Tracker S at least 20" (50 cm) away from electrical equipment, including cell phones and video cameras.
+When searching, keep the Tracker at least 20" (50 cm) away from electrical equipment, including cell phones and video cameras.
 Turn all non-essential electrical equipment off if possible.

-The search process includes four phases: the signal search, the coarse search, the fine search, and the pinpointing/probing phase (See Figure E).
+The search process includes four phases: the signal search, the coarse search, the fine search, and the pinpointing/probing phase (Figure F).

 Signal Search: The signal search refers to the process of establishing a search pattern and looking for a signal.
 The search pattern will be defined by the victim's last seen area, the size of the slide, and the number of searchers.
-Refer to Figure F to establish a signal search pattern.
+Refer to Figure G to establish a signal search pattern.
 If the slide is less than 40 meters wide, the signal search path will be directly up or down the center.
 If the victim's last seen area is well defined, the signal search will follow a direct path along the fall line (up or down) from this point.